quark-engine/quark-script/CWE-921/README.md

 Let’s use this [APK](https://github.com/oversecured/ovaa) and the above APIs to show how Quark script find this vulnerability.

-First, we design a detection rule checkFileExistence.json to spot on behavior that checks if a file exist on given storage mechanism.
-Then, we use API getParamValues() to get the file path.
-Finally, CWE-921 is found if the file path contains keyword sdcard.
+First, we design a detection rule `checkFileExistence.json` to spot on behavior that checks if a file exist on given storage mechanism.
+Then, we use API `getParamValues()` to get the file path.
+Finally, CWE-921 is found if the file path contains keyword `sdcard`.

 ## Quark Script CWE-921.py
 ```python